Sundharabalaji-K-L/LiquideBackendAssignment/README.md

 ```if needed to execute from docker container```

 ```bash
-docker exec -it <your-container-name> bash
+docker exec -it <your-app-container-name> bash

 then run:
 pytest